sixcrm/SixCRMServerless/controllers/analytics/queries/transactions_revenue_summary/README.md

-# Aggregation by transaction summary variables for revenue total result
+# Aggregation by transaction summary tied to the transactions summary (revenue) report

 ____